puzzle-bbt/kon-cryptopus-access-log-history/README.md

 #### Log page minimal example:

 In the new tab "Log", you can see who accessed the account.
-This would be, if someone opens the account page, copied an attribute or edited something.
+This would be, if someone opens the account page.
 Additionally, you can see, which date and time the access has been.
 For better understanding, we use a hover effect, which describe the icons.

 ![Minimum example](/images/MinimalLogPage1.png)